oneapi-src/historical-assets-document-process/README.md

 Just like any of the trained CRNN models with Intel® Extension for PyTorch\*, the CRNN model quantized with Intel® Neural Compressor can be used to carry out end-to-end predictions.

 ### Intel® Distribution of OpenVINO™ Toolkit
-Similar to Intel® Neural Compressor, Intel® Distribution of OpenVINO™ Toolkit allows to reduce the model size with post-training quantization, which improves inference performance.
-By using Intel® Distribution of OpenVINO™ Toolkit post-training quantization, the FP32 CRNN model is converted to INT8.
-Moreover, Intel® Distribution of OpenVINO™ Toolkit optimizes the CRNN model for deployment in resource-constrained environments, like edge devices.
+Similar to Intel® Neural Compressor, the Intel® Distribution of OpenVINO™ toolkit allows to reduce the model size with post-training quantization, which improves inference performance.
+By using the Intel® Distribution of OpenVINO™ toolkit post-training quantization, the FP32 CRNN model is converted to INT8.
+Moreover, the Intel® Distribution of OpenVINO™ toolkit optimizes the CRNN model for deployment in resource-constrained environments, like edge devices.

-In order to quantize the FP32 CRNN model using Intel® Distribution of OpenVINO™ Toolkit, it is necessary to first convert the original FP32 CRNN model into ONNX (Open Neural Network Exchange) model representation.
-After the model is converted to ONNX, it must be converted into an Intermediate Representation (IR) format, which is an internal Intel® Distribution of OpenVINO™ Toolkit model representation.
-Once the CRNN model is in IR format, Intel® Distribution of OpenVINO™ Toolkit directly quantized the IR model via the Post-training Optimization (POT) tool and transforms it into an INT8 model.
+In order to quantize the FP32 CRNN model using the Intel® Distribution of OpenVINO™ toolkit, it is necessary to first convert the original FP32 CRNN model into ONNX (Open Neural Network Exchange) model representation.
+After the model is converted to ONNX, it must be converted into an Intermediate Representation (IR) format, which is an internal Intel® Distribution of OpenVINO™ toolkit model representation.
+Once the CRNN model is in IR format, the Intel® Distribution of OpenVINO™ toolkit directly quantizes the IR model via the Post-training Optimization (POT) tool and transforms it into an INT8 model.
 This conversion stages are illustrated in the following diagram.

 ![ocr-flow](assets/conversion_stages.png)

-Another benefit from using Intel® Distribution of OpenVINO™ Toolkit is that it enables the use of the benchmark Python\* tool, which is a feature that estimates the inference performance of the corresponding deep learning model on supported devices [[12]](#openvino).
+Another benefit from using the Intel® Distribution of OpenVINO™ toolkit is that it enables the use of the benchmark Python\* tool, which is a feature that estimates the inference performance of the corresponding deep learning model on supported devices [[12]](#openvino).
 The estimated inference performance is calculated in terms of latency and throughput.
 For this use case, the benchmark Python\* tool is applied on the ONNX, IR and quantized INT8 models.

-As it can be seen, this reference kit offers the alternative to optimize the inference performance of the CRNN model not just with Intel® Neural Compressor, but also with Intel® Distribution of OpenVINO™ Toolkit.
+As it can be seen, this reference kit offers the alternative to optimize the inference performance of the CRNN model not just with Intel® Neural Compressor, but also with the Intel® Distribution of OpenVINO™ toolkit.

-Please refer to the [Get Started](#get-started) section to see the instructions to implement the training, inference and end-to-end modalities using Intel® Extension for PyTorch\*, Intel® Neural Compressor and Intel® Distribution of OpenVINO™ Toolkit
+Please refer to the [Get Started](#get-started) section to see the instructions to implement the training, inference and end-to-end modalities using Intel® Extension for PyTorch\*, Intel® Neural Compressor and the Intel® Distribution of OpenVINO™ toolkit.

 ## Get Started
 Start by **defining an environment variable** that will store the workspace path, this can be an existing directory or one to be created in further steps.
 This ENVVAR will be used for all the commands executed using absolute paths.